roeyazroel/next-redis-ui/.github/ISSUE_TEMPLATE/feature_request.md

 ## Describe the solution you'd like

 A clear and concise description of what you want to happen.

+## Use case / Impact

+Describe how this feature would help your workflow or improve NextRedisUI.

 ## Describe alternatives you've considered